 Students cannot move straight from the Advanced Diploma of Ministry to the Bachelor of Theology.
 They must first complete an internship year.
 The reasons for this are first, that students must have the opportunity to apply what they have learned at CLTC.
-This will cement
+This will cement what they have learned and give motivation for further study and research.
+Second, to strengthen the student's relationship with the church, particularly with the sponsoring church.
 Internship usually takes place in the student's home church but can also be done in different church or area if travel back to one's home church is not possible.
 Students are supervised by a mentor (a pastor or qualified lay person) and given various responsibilities and opportunities to mature in their own gifts and character.